January 31, 2011

 The class was just terrific.
-My fellow students are the Rayburns, a young couple with 2 1/2 little ones, in Paraguay since about the same time as us.
+My fellow students, a young couple with 2 1/2 little ones, have been in Paraguay since about the same time as us.
 They have been working with an indigenous group in the south.
 I can't wait to learn more about what all that entails, but for today, we did some reviewing and work to see where we all are in the learning process.
 It's so cool to hear the language I've been wrestling with explained in English, and to be able to ask questions and get feedback.
 It's intimidating, but I love it and intimidating has never been a deterrent to me.
 We ate a lovely lunch prepared by Andy's wife, and ended in time for me to walk part of the way back down the hill to meet Saul (no sense in tempting fate on riding that moto DOWN the hill, right?)

 I had a dentist appointment today in the town nearby, so we went straight there.
 I sat in a very full waiting room (no appointments here, just show up and get in line) for a while, until the dentist poked her head out to say that her equipment was broken and it'd be late tonight before the repairman could fix it.